 Third Party Cause of Action | Romanucci & Blandin

-Workers’ compensation laws prohibit injured employees from suing for their employers for damages.
-Injured workers can only get benefits from filing for workers’ compensation.
-However, when a third party was partially or fully responsible for the work-related accident, the injured person may be able to file a personal injury lawsuit against them in addition to getting their workers’ compensation benefits.
-This situation is called third party causes of action.
+Workers’ compensation laws prohibit injured employees from suing their employers for damages.
+Injured workers can only get benefits from filing claims for workers’ compensation.
+However, when a third party or someone other than the employer was partially or fully responsible for the work-related accident, the injured person may be able to file a personal injury lawsuit against that third party in addition to getting their workers’ compensation benefits.
+This situation is called a third-party cause of action.

-In a workers’ compensation claim, workers are entitled to benefits no matter whose fault the accident was.
-A third party claim is different however, because the defendant has to prove that the third party was negligent and that negligence was at least part of the cause of their accident.
+In a workers’ compensation claim, workers are entitled to benefits no matter whose fault the accident was, with some minor limitations.
+A third-party claim is different, however, because the defendant has to prove that the third party was negligent, and that negligence was at least a part of the proximate cause of their accident.

-RB Law’s workers’ compensation attorneys have handled many different types of third party claims.
-The most common types of claims that we handle in which a third party might have been fully or partially responsible for a work-related accident are:
+Romanucci & Blandin’s workers’ compensation attorneys have worked in conjunction with other attorneys in their office to handle many different types of third-party claims.
+The most common types of claims that we handle in which a third party might have been fully or partially responsible for a work-related accident are as follows:

 - Construction worker accidents